Despite scandals, Suga achieves his goals in first Diet session as PM

 The council, which is independent of the government but is under the prime minister’s jurisdiction, recommends new members every three years, and the prime minister officially nominates them.

-Day in and day out, the largest opposition Constitutional Democratic Party of Japan and the Japanese Communist Party squarely targeted Suga over the controversy, accusing him of interfering with academic freedom.
+Day in and day out, the largest opposition CDP and the Japanese Communist Party squarely targeted Suga over the controversy, accusing him of interfering with academic freedom.

 Although they ramped up their attacks, he did not capitulate and kept defending the decision, saying that it was legal and part of his broader effort to break down precedents.
 But he is yet to explain the crux of the issue: why the administration excluded those academics in the first place.